A necessary and sufficient condition for $k$-transversals: The main result

-\begin{remark} Inserting $k=0$ in the real case in previous definition, we obtain precisely the condition in Helly's theorem: \begin{itemize} \item Assuming that $\F$ is $\R$-dependency consistent with $d$-tuples in $P=\{0\}=\R^0$, Helly's condition follows by choosing, for a given subfamily $\F'=\{F_0, \dots, F_d\} \subseteq \F$, the coefficients in the $i$'th affine dependency to be
+\begin{remark} Inserting $k=0$ in the real case of the previous definition, we obtain precisely the condition in Helly's theorem: \begin{itemize} \item Assuming that $\F$ is $\R$-dependency consistent with $d$-tuples in $P=\{0\}=\R^0$, Helly's condition follows by choosing, for a given subfamily $\F'=\{F_0, \dots, F_d\} \subseteq \F$, the coefficients in the $i$'th affine dependency to be